 This work prompted EOHED to advise the Governor to increase funding for manufacturing training within his FY19 budget that extended into FY20-FY23.
-The MWB is the lead workforce board for a 5-year grant totaling 3.2ml. from the Executive Office of Housing & Economic Development (EOHED) for the Southeast Region and Cape & Islands.
+The MWB is the lead workforce board for a 5 year grants totaling 3.2ml. from the Executive Office of Housing & Economic Development (EOHED) for the Southeast Region and Cape & Islands.
 Because of the scope and depth of this grant EOHED named Captains for the four workforce board areas that were leading this grant, Central, Northeast, Southeast & Cape Cod and Western Regions.
-We continue to be level funded for \$437,500 in annual awards to provide training in the region with entities such as among 3 other WBs, 9 Vocational High Schools, and Cape Cod and Bristol Community Colleges that continues to focus on increasing the employer pipeline and upskilling incumbent workers.
+We continue to be level funded for \$638,500 in annual awards to provide training in the region with entities such as among 3 other WBs, 9 Vocational High Schools, and Cape Cod and Bristol Community Colleges that continues to increase the employer pipeline and upskilling incumbent workers.

 The grant is expected to be recurrent until 2023 with the New Bedford Workforce Board leading the effort.
 New Bedford is also leading the effort in two other manufacturing grants.
-New Bedford is also leading the effort in two other manufacturing grants.
-We anticipate continued funding from the state level for the advanced manufacturing grant will continue.
-The collaboration with the captains and our funder, the Center for Advanced Manufacturing at The Mass Tech Collaborative remains strong as we continue to increase awareness of manufacturing as a viable career choice.